Tyrrrz/DiscordChatExporter/Readme.md

 - Support for both user and bot tokens
 - Support for Discord's dialect of markdown
 - Support for Discord's message filter syntax
-- Support for attachments, embeds, emojis, and other rich media features
+- Support for attachments, embeds, emoji, and other rich media features
 - Multiple output formats: HTML (dark/light), TXT, CSV, JSON
 - File partitioning, date ranges, and other export options
 - Exports messages on the fly without buffering in-memory